Euskal-Oxcitas-Biotek/UKB-gen-clocks/comparison/statistical-analysis/README.md

-# OBSERVATIONS ON THE OUTCOMES:

- Full list of individual results here (just on DALL as initially done on 4.1): https://drive.google.com/file/d/1BcAHtnDxQhIHb8rVbyA4rXsZgLIZhRyZ/view?usp=drive_link
+# STATISTICAL-ANALYSIS IMPLEMENTATION

+Implementation used in Section 4.2 to select to perform the discussed statistical tests.
+In /input_files one can find all available results for different type of approaches in a standardized format and, in /individual_post_analysis, we show the obtained results distinguishing by modelling approach (MC: Machine Learning, GA: Deep Learning, SV: Modifications of Cole's Lasso).

+Please refer to main.py to check details on execution and tested cases.

 There are mainly two type of outcomes in each analysis:

  1) One numerical which corresponds to statistical tests.
 These will be saved in the corresponding .../stats/ directory.
  The .csv files correspond to individual statistical tests summaries, where the naming of the file describes the settings